derrickstolee/trace2-flamechart/README.md

-Generate flamegraphs from Git trace2 data
+Generate flamecharts from Git trace2 data
 =========================================

 You can generate trace2 event data for a Git command as follows: